AviatrixSystems/Docs/HowTos/FAQ.rst

 Is Aviatrix FIPS 140-2 compliant?
 ----------------------------------

-Aviatrix supports both IPSEC and SSL with encryption algorithms that are FIPS 140-2 compliant.
+FIPS 140-2 approved crypto functions can be found in `this link. <https://csrc.nist.gov/csrc/media/publications/fips/140/2/final/documents/fips1402annexa.pdf>`_.
+According to this document, the following algorithms that are supported on Aviatrix are FIPS 140-2 compliant.

 =======================      ==========
 **IPSEC algorithms**         **Value**